zhangineer/zhangineer.github.io/_posts/2023-10-29-Networking-and-LLM-pt2.md

-# Networking and LLM in the Age of AI - Pt II: Exploring Basic Interactions
+# Networking and LLM in the Age of AI — Pt.
+I: Exploring Basic Interactions
 *Instructions, Context, Function Calling and Prompts*
 > **The most crucial information we must provide to any LLM chat model are the context, detailed instructions, and precise prompts.**

-This article is part of a series — You can find Part I [here](http://zhangineer.net/2023/11/16/Networking-and-LLM-pt1.html)
+This article is part of a series — You can find Part I [here](http://zhangineer.net/2023/10/07/Networking-and-LLM-pt1.html)

 ![llm2](../../../images/llm2.png)